FRINXio/FRINX-machine/README.md

 - 16GB RAM
 - 4x CPU

-For long-term monitoring is good to have a minimal 30Gb of free space
+It is recommended to deploy with 30GB of disk space or more depending on your data retention policies and deployment scale.

 To deploy an FM swarm cluster you need at least one machine with Ubuntu 18.04/20.04 installed.

-# Starting Frinx Machine
+# How to install and run FRINX Machine
-You can deploy the FM either locally with all services running on a single node, or you can split UniFlow and UniConfig instances among multiple nodes.
+You can deploy the FM either locally with all services running on a single node, or you can distribute UniFlow and UniConfig instances across multiple nodes.
 UniFlow is always running on the docker swarm manager node.

 * [Installation](#installation)